vodik/thermostat/README.rst

     python -m dht22 --pin 4 tcp://localhost:6667

-Then a centralized daemon recieves incoming metrics, exposes the value over a REST endpoint and a WebSocket, and also records the measurements into InfluxDB:
+Then a centralized daemon recieves incoming metrics, exposes the value over a REST endpoint and a WebSocket.

 .. code ::